Western Missteps and Free Trade China Consequences Explained by Edouard Prisse

 With President Trump’s very sudden actions, things are finally moving in the way this book proposes.
 That is wonderful.
 The 104% tariff on China implicitly

-China is not just using economic power to expand its influence—it is also using disinformation to shape American public opinion in its favor.
+China is not just using economic power to expand its influence—it is also using disinformation to shape American public opinion in its favour.
 In We

 Western manufacturing is in steep decline, and a major reason is its inability to compete with China’s artificially low production costs.
 In We Are Funding